dslm4515/CMLFS/README.md

 CMLFS can either mean "Clang-built Musl Linux from Scratch" or "Clang MLFS".
 It started as a hobby to see if a Linux system can be built with clang as primary toolchain and GCC as secondary (for packages that cannot be built with clang).
 This is based on [Linux From Scratch](www.linuxfromscratch.org) and my previous work [MLFS](https://github.com/dslm4515/Musl-LFS).
 Big thanks to [Chimera-Linux](https://chimera-linux.org) that had patches that fixed a lot of issues.

+## DISCLAIMER

+Use at you own risk.
+This builds a Unix-like system that may not be stable enough as a 'daily driver' for most users.
+Security-hardening of the built system is beyound the scope of this project.
+This repo started as means to backup and archive my work.

+## Getting Started

+The master branch may be unstable when I am working on upgrading CMLFS.

+To build this project, pick a branch other than master.
+Each branch is based on the LLVM version.
+As of this writing, llvm-15.0.6 is stable.
+Older branches maybe incomplete or unstable (may not compile).

+When I have time later, I will write a more thorough introduction for users new to LFS.

 ## Specification
 <ul>
 <li>C Runtime Library (system libc): Musl </li>